Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Ride the Sugar River State Trail.

 If you’re traveling with your bikes, you can ride along the Sugar River State Trail all the way to New Glarus Woods State Park.
-The well-marked trail runs for nearly 22 miles along an abandoned railroad, which sounds pretty intriguing.

 Fun fact: You’ll run into this regardless if you’re riding the Sugar River State Trail.